Finite-frequency noise, Fano factor, $\Delta T$-noise and cross-correlations in double quantum dots: Introduction

-In this letter, we present a non-perturbative approach to determine the finite-frequency noise in a double quantum dot system using the non-equilibrium Green function technique.
-After outlining the formalism used to model the double quantum dot connected to left and right electron reservoirs, we give the results for the general expression of the noise.
-We numerically calculate the noise and the Fano factor in various geometries: double quantum dot connected either in series or in parallel, and discuss the results.
-We next focus our interest to the $\Delta T$-noise produced when the two reservoirs are raised to different temperatures\cite{Rech2020,Hasegawa2021,Rebora2022,Popoff2022,Zhitlukhina2023,Hubler2023}.
-We show that the latter quantity exhibits specific characteristics in its evolution\cite{Zhang2022} that have never been demonstrated before in double quantum dots.
-To end up, we determine the cross-correlator between the left and right reservoirs and compare the obtained results with the experimental ones \cite{McClure2007}.
+In this work, using the non-equilibrium Green function technique, we perform non-perturbative calculations to establish the general expression for the finite-frequency noise in a double quantum dot system connected to left and right electron reservoirs.
+We numerically calculate the noise and the Fano factor in different geometries of the double quantum dot, either connected in series or in parallel, and discuss the results.
+We then turn our attention to the $\Delta T$-noise generated when the two reservoirs are heated to different temperatures\cite{Rech2020,Zhitlukhina2020,Eriksson2021,Hasegawa2021,Rebora2022,Popoff2022,Zhang2022,Zhitlukhina2023,Hubler2023}.
+We show for the first time that the noise follows a very peculiar characteristic evolution as a function of $\varepsilon_1$ and $\varepsilon_2$, a result that has never been demonstrated before in double quantum dots.
+We also determine the cross-correlator between the left and right reservoirs, compare the results obtained with experimental results\cite{McClure2007}, and discuss the possible origins of the observed sign change.
+Whenever possible, we will consider our findings in the light of existing results in the literature.